NirantK/best-of-jupyter/README.md

 import sys
 !{sys.executable} -m pip install foo  # sys.executable points to the python that is running in your kernel
 ```
-- Shell commands are nice, but we *discourage* their use - makes it difficult to refactor to script later.
-For instance `cd ../../` in jupyter could be done using `os.setcwd()`as well

 ## Jupyter Kungfu